Navigating the Mexican Immigration Rules

 Whether six-month snowbirds or year-round residents, plenty of people from the north have found a life they like better across the border.
 While many Mexicans head to the United States or Canada for higher pay or better education, many go the other direction to cut down their expenses.
 Living in Mexico can cost 40-50% less than a comparable life in the United States and for those paying for their own medical insurance and co-pays in the U.S., the reduction can be even larger.
 For those tired of braving northern winters or the rainy northwest, sunny beaches and “eternal spring” mountain areas can exert a strong pull.

 Becoming a legal Mexpat is not as simple as it used to be, however.
-Although the process was pitched by the Mexican government as “streamlining” when new laws went into effect in November of 2012, the kinks are still being worked out.
 There are two kinds of temporary visas (“Visas de Residente Temporal”) to consider and both underwent a radical change.
 The first is a temporary work visa, whereby your time in the country is tied to having a local job.
 See the Working Legally in Mexico story in Transitions Abroad for on that track.
 As in most countries, this visa is usually reserved for those doing something a local can’t so easily do: teach English with a native speaker’s accent, for example, or play in the symphony orchestra with a music degree from a top American university.
 Others get these visas when they go to work for the local office of a multi-national company such as Oracle, Scotiabank, or Unilever.

-In case you’re wondering, that monthly amount is calculated to be roughly 400 times the daily minimum wage for Mexico, which is between 63.77 and 67.29.pesos (about $5).
+In case you’re wondering, that monthly amount is calculated to be roughly 500 times the daily minimum wage for Mexico, which as of 2023 is about 207 pesos ($11.36).

 For those who are not retired, requirements are the same on paper but consulate or embassy personnel seem to be requiring a higher income level.
-This often comes out to $2,500 per month for a single person, then $500 for each dependent.
 The local consulate or embassy apparently has the latitude to demand more, however, as the one where I started my process (in Orlando, Florida) wanted to see a bare minimum of $4,000 a month flowing through my checking account for myself, my wife, and my daughter and mentioned at one point that we were okay since my income was “more than $5,000 per month.”
 Whether this was the result of inexperience with the new laws in a little-visited consulate or a liberal interpretation of the rules, I don’t know.
-As the laws are written, showing assets of more than $126,000 is supposed to suffice in lieu of a steady income, but in my case neither retirement savings accounts nor real estate owned outright in Mexico seemed to factor at all into the decision.
+As the laws are written, showing assets of more than $109,200 is supposed to suffice in lieu of a steady income, but in my case neither retirement savings accounts nor real estate owned outright in Mexico seemed to factor at all into the decision.

 Apply at Home, Not in Mexico